Czech fire sport

-Czech fire sport (Czech: Požární sport) is a distinctively Czech sport.
+Czech fire sport (Czech: Požární sport) is a Czech sport based on the practice of firefighting.
 Every Czech municipality has to establish a volunteer fire department in accordance with Regulation § 29 law nr.
 133/1985 Sb.
 Consequently, a special subculture of volunteer firefighters developed, and later competitions in firefighter's skills were created.
-The sport is widespread and popular, especially in the countryside.

 History

-The tradition of Czech fire sport was begun in 1967, inspired by the Soviet fire-fighting sport.
-Although Soviet culture was not widely accepted among the Czech population, because the country had been occupied by the Red Army, the fire-fighting sport won popularity, and is practiced to this day.
-It has evolved, however, into a distinctly Czech form.
+The first Czech fire sport competition was held in 1937, and the first nationwide (at that time the Czechoslovak Socialist Republic) competition was held in 1970.

+There were at least 454 listed fire sport competitions in 2023.

 Events

 100-meter obstacle course (100 m překážek)

 A race for individuals.
 Obstacles are specially designed to simulate firefighting reality.